Congruence for lattice path models with filter restrictions and long steps: The Auxiliary Lattice Path Model

 For the set $L(A\to B;\mathbb{S}\;|\;\mathcal{C})$ we define the \textit{weighted number of paths} as

 where the sum is taken over all paths $\mathcal{P}\in L(A\to B;\mathbb{S}\;|\;\mathcal{C})$.

-\section{The auxiliary lattice path model}
+\section{The Auxiliary Lattice Path Model}

-In this section we will briefly revise notions and results obtained in \cite{PS}, relevant for future considerations.
-It will be convenient for us to omit mentioning $\mathbb{S}$ in $L(A\to B;\mathbb{S}\;|\;\mathcal{C})$.
-All paths considered below will be involving steps from set $\mathbb{S}$ unless stated otherwise.
+In this section, we briefly revise notions and results obtained in \cite{PS}, relevant for future considerations.
+It is convenient for us to omit mentioning $\mathbb{S}$ in $L(A\to B;\mathbb{S}\;|\;\mathcal{C})$.
+All paths considered below involve steps from set $\mathbb{S}$ unless stated otherwise.

-\subsection{Unrestricted paths}
+\subsection{Unrestricted Paths}

 Let $L(A\to B)$ be the set of unrestricted paths from $A$ to $B$ on lattice $\mathcal{L}$ with the steps $\mathbb{S}$.
-Example of such path is given in Figure \ref{up}.
+An example of such a path is given in Figure \ref{up}.